NoufTwakkul/AI-ROS-/README.md

 5-plugging the USB to the jeston nano piece 6-insttling xubuntu and setting up its configurantios just like regular ubuntu 7-installing ROS2 roxy by following the commands on  the offical website: https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html
+(see the pdf readme file for more details)